MONTANA

 Fort Sheridan

-Kerchival City Post (1866 - 1868) was first established on the Missouri River at the Musselshell River (Crooked Creek), but was abandoned.
-Fort Musselshell (1868 - 1870) was then built by the Montana Hide and Fur Co. on the south bank of the Missouri River.
-The Army arrived and built the stockaded Camp Reeve (1868) until the new town was well established.
-The town was attacked by Sioux in 1869.
-The Montana Hide and Fur Co. abandoned the town in 1870.
-The stockaded Fort Sheridan (1870 - 1874) trade post was built after the abandonment of Fort Musselshell.
-Replaced by Fort Carroll.
+Kerchival City Post (1866 - 1868) was first established on the Missouri River at the Musselshell River (Crooked Creek), but the settlement was abandoned.
+Fort Musselshell (1868 - 1870) was then built by the Montana Hide and Fur Co. on the south bank of the Missouri River to attract settlers to the newly created town of Musselshell (not the present town further south in Musselshell County).
+The Army arrived and built the stockaded tent camp Camp Reeve (1868) in close proximity to the town, until the new town could be well established.
+The town of eight buildings and 50 settlers was attacked by the Sioux in March 1869.
+The Montana Hide and Fur Co. abandoned the town in August 1870.
+The stockaded Fort Sheridan trade post was built by "Colonel" George Clendennin, after the abandonment of Fort Musselshell, who continued to trade here.
+Replaced by Fort Carroll when that town (Carroll) was founded.
+A state marker is located on MT 200 just east of Mosby.

 Camp Loder